-Georgetown University’s annual Let Freedom Ring Initiative honors the legacy of Dr. Martin Luther King Jr., through a series of academic, artistic and extracurricular programs that examine King’s life and work.
+Georgetown University’s annual Let Freedom Ring Initiative honors the legacy of Dr. Martin Luther King Jr., through celebration and dialogue examining King’s life and work.
 All are invited to participate in these events.

-Grammy Award winner Dionne Warwick performed a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr. Just last fall, Warwick celebrated her five decades as a performer by releasing the album, Now.
-To watch a video of the January 20th performance, please click here.
+Nine-time Grammy Award winner Natalie Cole will perform a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr.

 To read more about this year's awardee, please click here.